ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In controller-side code we use a strategy known as the Unicode Sandwich (named after Python 2's :class:`unicode` text type).
+In controller-side code we use a strategy known as the Unicode Sandwich (named after Python 2's :func:`unicode  <python:unicode>` text type).
 For Unicode Sandwich we know that at the border of our code and the outside world (for example, file and network IO, environment variables, and some library calls) we are going to receive bytes.
 We need to transform these bytes into text and use that throughout the